sbhavani/ehr-wallet/GOVERNANCE.md

 # Project Governance

-This document outlines the governance structure for the Radiant Flow Imaging Hub (Health Wallet) project.
+This document outlines the governance structure for the Radiant Flow Imaging Hub (EHR Wallet) project.
 It defines how decisions are made, how contributors can become maintainers, and how the project is managed.

 ## Project Structure

-The Health Wallet project follows a meritocratic, consensus-based governance model.
+The EHR Wallet project follows a meritocratic, consensus-based governance model.
 The project is led by a group of maintainers who have demonstrated both technical expertise and community leadership.

 ### Roles and Responsibilities